 Victor came to the party later - but he definitely got stuck in...

-This is us meeting Miltos Yerelomou at one of the LFCCs - I hadn't watched Game of Thrones at this point, so had no idea who he was, but he was a gentleman of the highest order and wanted a picture!
-He was kind enough to send it over via email, and so I returned the favour and sent him a Thom & Wilson Animazomb to say thanks - I hope he still has them!
+Here's us meeting Miltos Yerelomou at a conv - I'd not watched Game of Thrones at this point, so didn't actually know him, but he was a gentleman of the highest order and snapped a picture with us!
+He was kind enough to send a copy over email, so I returned the favour with a Thom & Wilson Animazomb in the post - hope he still has them!

 Zombs at Covent Garden!
 They went down well given we just wandered around a bit...!